RSPB St Aidan's Nature Park

 Astley Lane, Leeds, West Yorkshire, LS26 8AL

-Join the team from RSPB St Aidan’s Nature Park for an evening discovering all things about galaxies in collaboration with the Wakefield and District Astronomical Society.
+Join the team at RSPB St Aidan’s Nature Park for an evening discovering all things astronomical!

 Wakefield & District Astronomical Society is organising this event